 - Soothing night-time lovey for kids

-I hope you enjoyed learning how to make a rice heating pad with lavender!
+I hope you enjoyed learning how to make a microwavable lavender and rice heating pad!
 Please drop me a line to tell me what you think!
 I read each and every comment. 🙂

 Don’t forget to pin it for later!